 - a.
 Through what procedures and by whom were wiretaps and electronic bugs of Dr. King initiated, approved, continued, and terminated? - b.
-What were the locations, extent, and duration of the electonic surveillances of Dr. King? - c.
-What were the grounds of national security, if any, for the introduction of the electronic surveillances of Dr. King? - d.
+What were the locations, extent, and duration of the electonic surveillances of Dr. King? - d.
 What was the relationship between the information collected and each of the purposes of the surveillance? - e.
-What evaluations were made of the original grounds for the surveillance as it progressed? - f.
+What evaluations were made of the originalgrounds for the surveillance as it progressed? - f.
 What were the results of those evaluations? - g.
 Who made them? - h.
 What periodic evaluations were made of the relationship between the information being collected and the original objectives of the surveillance? - i.
 What were the results of the evaluations? - j.
 Who made them?

+To whom were any results of the surveillance disseminated?

+k.

-- k.
-To whom were any results of the surveillance disseminated? - 1.
-As to each person to whom information was disseminated, please state - (1) The nature of the information. - (2) The basis for the dissemination. - (3) The date of each dissemination. - (4) The use which was in fact made of the information.
+- As to each person to whom information was disseminated, please state

+- · (1) The nature of the information.

+- (2) The basis for the dissemination.

+- (3) The date of each dissemination.

+- (4) The use which was in fact made of the information .